Charlotte 49ers men's basketball: Jeff Mullins years (1985–1996)

 Following Wissel's dismissal, Jeff Mullins was hired as both head basketball coach and athletic director.
 Mullins guided the 49ers through multiple conference changes and kicked off the most successful, sustained run in school history.

 Mullins inherited a last place Sun Belt team and things didn't improve in his first season with an 8–20 record.
 However, in just his second year he guided the 49ers back above .500 for the first time in five seasons, leading them to an 18–14 record in 1986–1987.
-Led by Sun Belt Player of the Year Byron Dinkins, Mullins coached the 49ers to the Sun Belt regular season and post-season championships and the program's first NCAA tournament berth since their Final Four run.
+A year later, sparked by Sun Belt Player of the Year Byron Dinkins, Mullins coached the 49ers to the Sun Belt regular season and post-season championships and the program's first NCAA tournament berth since their Final Four run.
 Seeded 13th, the 49ers lost to 4th seed BYU in the first round of the Southeast Regional by a score of 98–92.

 The following season the 49ers finished second in the Sun Belt and earned an NIT berth.
 In their final two seasons in the Sun Belt, Mullins led the 49ers to a 30–28 record with no postseason appearances.